GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Paragon.md

 Anytime you make a save against a fear effect, you may roll a d6 and add the result to your total.

 ### 3) Command: Mark
 The next attack made against the target of this command before the end of the next round gains a 1d2 bonus.
+Any creatures that you choose and are able to perceive you know the exact location of a foe marked this way until end of round (they are considered to be able to perceive them if they choose).

 ### 4) Command: Run
 Target creature may use their reaction in response to this command to take a movement.
 This cannot result in brawling or trampling.